 Best for Salads: Bentgo Salad BPA-Free Lunch Container

-Salads are a healthy lunch option, but they aren’t always easy to pack, resulting in sad, soggy greens when it’s time for lunch.
-This bento box is designed for salad—although it could be used for other meals easily—with a large, 6.75 cup bottom container for the greens, three upper compartments (one 10-ounce and two 5-ounce) for crunchy bits, wet vegetables like tomatoes and cucumbers, and other tasty add-ins.
+Salads aren’t always easy to pack, resulting in sad, soggy greens when it’s time for lunch.
+This bento box is designed for salad—although it could be used for other meals easily—with a large, 6.75-cup bottom container for greens, three upper compartments (one 10-ounce and two 5-ounce) for crunchy bits, wet vegetables, like tomatoes and cucumbers, and other tasty add-ins.

-A central lidded 3-ounce section is perfect for salad dressing, so it can be added right before serving, and a matching fork snaps onto the lid, keeping it clean and handy.
-This is top-rack dishwasher-safe when the container comes home, and it’s available in a variety of colors so everyone in the family can recognize their salad on the way out the door.
+A central lidded 3-ounce section is ideal for salad dressing, so it can be added right before serving, and a matching fork snaps onto the lid, keeping it clean and handy.
+This is top-rack dishwasher safe when the container comes home and is available in a variety of colors, so everyone in the family can recognize their salad on the way out the door.

 Best Slim Design: Modetro Ultra Slim Leak Proof Bento Lunchbox

-Most bento boxes are tall, with stacking compartments, but this one has a slim design that looks modern and professional.
-It’s leakproof, so it can handle wet foods, and it comes with its own matching insulated lunch bag to make it easy to carry and to hold the temperature.
-With the lid on, the compartments are sealed from each other so wet foods won’t leak into other compartments—meaning your salad dressing won’t soak the sandwich.
+Most bento boxes are tall with stacking compartments, but this one has a slim design that looks modern and professional.
+It’s leakproof, so it can handle wet foods, and comes with its own matching insulated lunch bag to make it easy to carry and hold the temperature.
+With the lid on, the compartments are sealed from each other, so wet foods won’t leak into other compartments—meaning your salad dressing won’t soak the sandwich.

 Best Disposable: Freshware 2 Compartment Meal Prep Containers With Lids

 Reusable food containers are a great idea, but sometimes it’s just more trouble than it’s worth to keep track of an empty, dirty food container to take it home to be washed and reused.
 That’s where these containers come in.
-They’re microwave, freezer, and dishwasher safe, so they can be re-used, but they’re inexpensive enough that if one gets left on the school bus or accidentally gets tossed in the trash at work it won’t break the budget.
+They’re microwave-, freezer-, and dishwasher-safe, so they can be reused if you choose, but they’re inexpensive enough that if one gets left on the school bus or accidentally gets tossed in the trash at work, it won’t break the budget.

-These have two compartments and hold a total of 25 ounces so there’s plenty of room for a sandwich and chips or salad and some cheese.
-This is a pack of 15 containers with lids, but for serious meal preppers, they’re also available in a box of 150.
+These have two compartments and hold a total of 25 ounces, so there’s plenty of room for a sandwich and chips or salad and cheese.
+This is a pack of 15 containers with lids, but for serious meal preppers, they’re also available in a bulk of 150.

 Best with Flatware: Jeopace Bento Box

-Three compartments in this box keep foods separate so the cookies won’t touch the salad.
-The box is leakproof so it won’t make a mess in a backpack, but liquids can transfer between compartments, so it shouldn’t be tipped if foods are saucy.
-These are freezer and microwave safe for easy prepping and fast reheating.
+Three compartments in this box keep foods separate, so the cookies won’t touch the salad.
+The box is leakproof, too, so it won’t make a mess in a backpack, but liquids can transfer between compartments, so it shouldn’t be tipped if foods are saucy.
+These are freezer- and microwave-safe for easy prepping and fast reheating.